-19.5 Aborting a Conversion
+20.5 Aborting a Conversion

-Clearing the ADON bit during a conversion will abort the current conversion and stop the sampling sequencing until the next sampling trigger.
+Clearing the ADON bit during a conversion will abort the current conversion and stop the sampling sequencing.
 The ADCBUF will not be updated with the partially completed A/D conversion sample.
 That is, the ADCBUF will continue to contain the value of the last completed conversion (or the last value written to the ADCBUF register).

-If the clearing of the ADON bit coincides with an autostart, the clearing has a higher priority and a new conversion will not start.
+If the clearing of the ADON bit coincides with an auto-start, the clearing has a higher priority.